policies, TASTINGS, minimums and more

 We serve the entire Bay Area, South to Carmel, East to Tahoe, North to Napa, Sonoma and Mendicino.
 Travel charges are negotiated with your chef, if applicable.

-Per person minimums for plated meals are $65 for brunch, $75 for lunch and $85 dinner, and may vary with # of courses and menu.
+Per person minimums for plated meals are $65 for brunch, $75 for lunch and $85 dinner, and may vary with chef, # of courses, and menu.
 Ask your chef about buffet pricing.

 - Gratuity not included in the above pricing.
 Suggested gratuity is between 15% and 20%, just as it is for service in a restaurant.
 Gratuity is shared by your chef between the servers and bar tenders.